Decolonisation of Africa: French Algeria

-Colonization of Algeria
+Colonisation of Algeria

-French colonization of Algeria began on 14 June 1830, when French soldiers arrived in a coastal town, Sidi Ferruch.
+French colonisation of Algeria began on 14 June 1830, when French soldiers arrived in a coastal town, Sidi Ferruch.
 The troops did not encounter significant resistance, and within 3 weeks, the occupation was officially declared on 5 July 1830.
 After a year of occupation over 3,000 Europeans (mostly French) had arrived ready to start businesses and claim land.
 In reaction to the French occupation, Amir Abd Al-Qadir was elected leader of the resistance movement.
 On 27 November 1832, Abd Al-Qadir declared that he reluctantly accepted the position, but saw serving in the position as a necessity in order to protect the country from the enemy (the French).
 Abd Al-Qadir declared the war against the French as jihad, opposed to liberation.
 Abd Al-Qadir's movement was unique from other independence movements because the main call to action was for Islam rather than nationalism.
 Abd Al-Qadir fought the French for nearly two decades, but was defeated when the Tijaniyya Brotherhood agreed to submit to French rule as long as "they were allowed to exercise freely the rites of their religion, and the honor of their wives and daughters was respected".
 In 1847 Abd Al-Qadir was defeated and there were other resistance movements but none of them were as large nor as effective in comparison.
-Due to the lack of effective large-scale organizing, Algerian Muslims "resorted to passive resistance or resignation, waiting for new opportunities," which came about from international political changes due to World War I.
+Due to the lack of effective large-scale organising, Algerian Muslims "resorted to passive resistance or resignation, waiting for new opportunities", which came about from international political changes due to World War I.

 As World War I began, officials discussed drafting young Algerians into the army to fight for the French, but there was some opposition.
 European settlers were worried that if Algerians served in the army, then those same Algerians would want rewards for their service and claim political rights (Alghailani).
 Despite the opposition, the French government drafted young Algerians into the French army for World War I. Since many Algerians had fought as French soldiers during World War I, just as the European settlers had suspected, Muslim Algerians wanted political rights after serving in the war.
 Muslim Algerians felt it was all the more unfair that their votes were not equal to the other Algerians (the settler population) especially after 1947 when the Algerian Assembly was created.
 This assembly was composed of 120 members.
 Muslim Algerians who represented about 9 million people could designate 50% of the Assembly members while 900,000 non-Muslim Algerians could designate the other half.